 At SHIS the assessment practices are specific, reflective and ever evolving and are criteriareferenced.
 They not only reflect the achievement of the learner but also aid in highlighting the areas of improvement.
-Ultimately, it is taken as a tool for all the stakeholders to interact and deliberate to ascertain that the learner moves in a direction which would make her / him more confident, knowledgeable, balanced, open-minded, reflective, and a seeker of excellence, as per the learner's taste and aptitude.
+Ultimately, it is taken as a tool for all the stakeholders to interact and deliberate to ascertain that the learners move in a direction which would make them more confident, knowledgeable, balanced, open-minded, reflective, and a seeker of excellence, as per their aptitude.

-The various parameters and techniques of assessment are aimed at encouraging comprehension of concepts, acquisition of skills, and expression of knowledge and creativity.
-With varied learning needs of the students and the requirements of various curricula being offered at SHIS the school assessment policy is a very detailed document which is in line with the IB Assessment Policy.
+The various parameters and techniques of assessment are aimed at encouraging comprehension of concepts, acquisition of skills, and expression of knowledge and attitudes.